rynatk/handbook/curriculum/fundamentals/javascript/lectures/from-javascript-to-react.md

 | Learning Objectives
 | ---
-| *javascript:* Keeping all changing stuff into state,
+| *javascript:* using a global object called `state` to store all changing data
-| *javascript:* Page class has a render function,
+| *javascript:* creating a Page class has a render function to update the page
-| *javascript:* using a Page class with render function,

 ## Summary: